 Get Started Today

-The dbt Core Blueprint is now available to all subscribers and can be tested with any trial account.
+The dbt Core Blueprint is now available to all subscribers and can be tested with any account.
 Shipyard is making it easier than ever to automate your dbt repository in the cloud.
-Sign up for a free 14-day trial to get started automating your dbt projects and follow our guide for deploying dbt in the Cloud.
+Sign up for our free Developer Plan to get started automating your dbt projects and follow our guide for deploying dbt in the Cloud.

 We're looking forward to seeing how users will take advantage of this new blueprint to implement dbt in production quickly and deploy data solutions across their modern data stack.